kgateway-dev/kgateway/docs/content/guides/gloo_federation/service_failover.md

 weight: 30
 ---

+[INSERT INTRO TEXT]

 ## Prerequisites

 To successfully follow this Service Failover guide, you will need the following software available and configured on your system.

-Docker - Runs the containers for kind and all pods inside the clusters.
-Kubectl - Used to execute commands against the clusters.
-Kind - Deploys two Kubernetes clusters using containers running on Docker.
-Helm - Used to deploy the Gloo Federation and Gloo charts.
-Glooctl - Used to register the Kubernetes clusters with Gloo Federation. openssl  - Generate certificates to enable mTLS between multiple Gloo instances
+Docker - Runs the containers for kind and all pods inside the clusters Kubectl - Used to execute commands against the clusters Kind - Deploys two Kubernetes clusters using containers running on Docker Helm - Used to deploy the Gloo Federation and Gloo charts Glooctl - Used to register the Kubernetes clusters with Gloo Federation openssl  - Generates certificates to enable mTLS between multiple Gloo instances

-In addition you will also need to have completed all of the previous tutorials, as it is assumed that certain components have already been installed and configured.
+In addition you will also need to have completed the steps in the Getting Started guide or the Cluster Registration guide, as it is assumed that certain components have already been installed and configured.

 ## Configure Gloo for Failover

 The first step to enabling failover is security.
 As failover allows communication between multiple clusters, it is crucial that the traffic be encrypted.
-Therefore certificates need to be provisioned and/or placed in the clusters to allow for mTLS between the Gloo instances running on separate clusters.
-The following 2 commands will generate all of the certs necessary.
+Therefore certificates need to be provisioned and placed in the clusters to allow for mTLS between the Gloo instances running on separate clusters.

+{{< notice note >}}
+If you deployed your Gloo Federation installation using the `glooctl federation demo` command, these certificates and secrets have already been configured and the necessary gateway and service have been created.
+You can skip to the [next section](#deploy-our-sample-application) where we deploy an application to demonstrate the failover.
+{{< /notice >}}

+### Create the certificates and secrets for mTLS

+The following two commands will generate all of the certs necessary.

 ```
 # Generate downstream cert and key